jamietre/iter8/README.md

 Some complex set operations are much more useful if a notion of equality comparison other than simply reference equality (e.g. `===`) can be used when performing the operation.
 In C# think of `getHashCode` and `equals`.
 There's a vague notion of this with `valueOf` in Javascript, but it doesn't work for direct comparisons, only relative ones (`<` and `>`).

-It would be nice to implement a convention such as `equals` which some operations will use to perform equality comparisons, if available.
+It would be nice to implement a convention such as `equals` which some operations will use to perform equality comparisons, if available.e

 ### Performance